prithika1236/basic-python-projects/README.md

 # basic-python-projects

-This repository contains a collection of beginner-friendly Python projects to help you practice and improve your Python programming skills.
+This repository contains a collection of beginner-friendly Python projects

 ## 🗂️ Projects Included